-SIPOC is an acronym representing Supplier, Input, Process, Output, Customer and is an effective means of generating a high level process map for the purpose of documenting a process.
+A SIPOC (Supplier, Input, Process, Output, Customer) is an effective method to generate a high level process map to document a process.
 Also commonly written as COPIS, which puts the customer first and enforces a deeper focus on the customer’s needs over the organization’s process.

 When to Use a SIPOC

 The purpose of this tool is to identify at a fairly high level, the most relevant five to six steps of a process – this is an effective way to quickly coordinate a team’s activities and focus.
 If you have a process with steps A, B, C, D, E – and you only want to focus on steps C and D, you quickly map out all steps, A to E, and state that only steps C and D are in scope for this project.
 Mapping a process is a key step in identifying decision support systems to drive improvements.

 - Supplier: Whomever provides the input into the process